devopology/metrics-exposition-plugin/README.md

 ## Releases

-Releases are created via a PR from the upstream `develop` branch to the upstream `main` branch
+Releases are created via a PR from the upstream `development` branch to the upstream `main` branch

 ## References